ArchanaPrithvirajChavan/Archana-open-API/README.md

 ##  Features

-- Select a dog breed from a dropdown
+.Select a dog breed from a dropdown menu.

-- View a random image of the selected breed
+.View a random image of the selected breed.

+.Mark a dog as your favorite.

+.Click the “Select Favorite” button to view your chosen favorite dog.

+.Remove a dog from your favorites list if desired.

+.The final selected favorite dog will remain.